buaiscia/test-int/README.md

 # Cropster Frontend Task

+## Instructions on how to use it

+- Run a local server through nodeJS or equal.
+On nodeJS you use the command 'http-server -c-1' and open localhost on http://127.0.0.1:8080/
+- Scan the codes which will be stored in LocalStorage and retrieved in the application as a list.
+You can add and delete every code without limitation.

+### Notes

+- It's possible to create a fully functional nodeJS app, but I implemented it this way in order to avoid also the Express framework.
+The server initialization is in order to import/export modules.

+## Description

 This example is based on a real business case.
 It's about creating a QR-Code scanner being capable of importing coffee data into your application, persist it on the client's device and present it in a list view with possibility to delete it again.